 Baby bearded dragons can be fed daily (Johnson 2006) to multiple times in a day.

 What vegetable can baby bearded dragons eat?
-Baby bearded dragons (hatchlings) can eat from the same vegetation range as adults in the lists below but are unlikely to eat much of it, if any.
+Baby bearded dragons (hatchlings) are hatched ready to eat invertebrates.
+Vegetation can wait.
+If vegetation is fed, it can eat from the same vegetation range as adults in the lists below but are unlikely to eat much of it, if any.

 Baby bearded dragons are going through rapid growth and need calcium and to support them.
 Mistakes at this age with calcium and D3 can quickly lead to metabolic bone disease.